mfcabrera/hooqu/README.rst

 Hooqu is meant to be used as run-time check done during a data processing/ingestion step.

 In the following, we will walk you through a toy example to showcase the most basic usage of our library.

-Deequ works on tabular data, e.g., CSV files, database tables, logs, flattened json files, basically anything that you can fit into a Pandas-like dataframe.
+Hooqu works on tabular data, e.g., CSV files, database tables, logs, flattened json files, basically anything that you can fit into a Pandas dataframe.
 For this example, we assume that we work on some kind of Item data, where every item has an id, a productName, a description, a priority and a count of how often it has been viewed.
 Let's generate a toy example with few records: